-Questa instant Containment • Expanded the MCO to the states of Kedah, Perak, Negeri Sembilan, Pahang, Terengganu, and Perlis from January 22- February 4, 2021, effectively placing all of Malaysia, except for the state of Sarawak, under MCO. • Extended the MCO on the 6 states (Melaka, Johor, Penang, Sabah, Selangor, and Kelantan) and the federal territories (Kuala Lumpur, Putrajaya and Labuan) until February 4, 2021.
-Extended the MCO on all states, except Sarawak, until February 18, 2021.
-Announced that most businesses would reopen during the MCO extension from February 5, 2021.
-Retail and wholesale businesses and car wash services are among those to end three weeks of closure. • Allowed gatherings of up 15 individuals within a 10 km radius from their homes for Lunar New Year reunion dinners.
-A maximum of 30 individuals at any given time are also allowed at temples for prayers on February 11, 12, and 19, 2021.
+Containment

+Announced imposition of MCO in Kelantan from January 16-26, 2021.

+•

+Expanded the MCO to the states of Kedah, Perak, Negeri Sembilan, Pahang,

+Terengganu, and Perlis from January 22-

+February 4, 2021, effectively placing all of

+Malaysia, except for the state of Sarawak,

+under MCO.

+•

+.
+Extended the MOO are the O states

+Extended the MCO on the 6 states (Melaka, Johor, Penang, Sabah, Selangor,

+and Kelantan) and the federal territories

+(Kuala Lumpur, Putrajaya and Labuan)

+until February 4, 2021.

+Extended the MCO on all states, except

+Sarawak, until February 18, 2021.

+Announced that most businesses would reason during the MCO automaion from

+reopen during the MCO extension from February 5, 2021.
+Retail and wholesale

+businesses and car wash services are

+among those to end three weeks of

+closure.

+•

+Allowed gatherings of up 15 individuals

+Allowed gatherings of up 13 individuals within a 10 km radius from their homes for

+Lunar New Year reunion dinners.
+A

+maximum of 30 individuals at any given

+time are also allowed at temples for

+prayers on February 11, 12, and 19, 2021.

 Announced easing of curbs on more businesses starting February 10, 2021.

-Restaurants will be allowed to accept dine- in patrons, while some sectors of the creative industry may reopen.
-Announced resumption of non-contact sporting activities, such as tennis singles and badminton singles, and recreational fishing; and the reopening of gyms, motor race tracks, and golf courses, as well as driving schools and aviation centers.
-New
+Restaurants will be allowed to accept dinein patrons, while some sectors of the

+creative industry may reopen.

+Announced resumption of non-contact

+sporting activities, such as tennis singles

+and badminton singles, and recreational

 Date Measure

-Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance
+2 4.10 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

+Eshaven 40

 February 16 • • • •

 February 17 • • Allowed companies more time to prepare their financial statements and put in place regularization plans.
 An automatic one- month extension is given to listed companies for the issuance of quarterly, semi-annual, and annual reports which are due within February 28-April 30, 2021.
 Also, a 12-month relief period is given to listed issuers that report, between January 1-June 30, 2021, unsatisfactory financial conditions and inadequate levels of operations. •

-February 19 • • •
+February 19 • • • •

 March 2 • • • •

 March 3 • • • •